Underwater Sunset 水面下陽光穿透效果

 Activate that new empty Layer 2 by selecting it in the Layers Palette.
 Also, for the next step lets hide the 'Layer 1' for later use.

-Next, select the 'Gradient Tool (G)' again on the Toolbar.
+Next, select the 'Gradient Tool (G)'

 Set the foreground Color to a lighter blue.
 (I used #B9DDF9).